Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA: Abstract

 \section{Abstract}

 We extend the \geneva Monte Carlo framework using the transverse momentum of a colour-singlet system as the resolution variable.
 This allows us to use next-to-next-to-next-to leading logarithm (N$^3$LL) resummation via the \radish formalism to obtain precise predictions for any colour-singlet production process at the fully exclusive level.
 Thanks to the implementation of two different resolution variables within the \geneva framework, we are able to assess the impact of such a choice on differential observables for the first time.
 As a first application we present predictions for Drell-Yan lepton pair production at next-to-next-to-leading order (NNLO) in QCD interfaced to a parton shower simulation that includes additional all-order radiative corrections.
 We provide fully showered and hadronised events using \pythiaEight, while retaining the NNLO QCD accuracy for observables which are inclusive over the additional radiation.
+We also show that it is possible to obtain a numerically good agreement between showered \geneva predictions and the N$^3$LL resummation for the transverse momentum spectrum by choosing a more local recoil scheme.
 We compare our final predictions to LHC data at 13 TeV, finding good agreement across several distributions.

 \keywords{QCD,NNLO,Parton Shower, Resummation}